rgujju/STM32-projects/part4-function_call/README.md

 The ARM Procedure Call standard states that for a function call The arguments are stored in r0,r1,r2,r3 and if there are more than that then it is stored on the stack.
+The return value of the function is stored in r0.

 #### Commands to build:
 - Make objcode ``make``